 Limoges in Haute-Vienne has celebrated Halloween for the last 20 years with a special parade and events on October 31.
 The parade has everything you could want: ghosts, devils and goblins all carrying carved pumpkins.
 For a few days around the date, many of the local restaurants and bars enter into the spirit of the festival with waiters dressed up and there are street shows and parties, attracting from 30,000 to 50,000 visitors.
 The Little Tourist Train gets dressed up and even the Aquarium gets in on the act.

-DIY Halloween in France
+Make a ghostly DIY Halloween in France

 It’s the time to walk through the past.
 Think of places like the great abbeys of France with their grand tombs and effigies.